 My heart started pounding, and I reached for the next item on the shelf, the leather bag that held my wooden runes.
 I knew there was something wrong before I opened the sack, before I found the sawdust clumped in the bottom of the container.
 My clay runes were in a burlap sack.
 When I tugged it open, I found nothing but grit.

 My runes, all of them.
 Destroyed.

 I glanced toward the stairs, fighting the impulse to call for Melissa’s help.
 After all, what could she do?
 She’d never worked a lick of magic in her life.

 Struggling against a rising snake of panic in my gut, I wrestled my box of crystals off another shelf.
-The wooden container was familiar to my fingertips; I had handled it every single day for months, when I’d worked regularly with David and Neko to hone my powers.
-I slid the hasp from its lock, threw back its lid to reveal the treasured crystals inside.
+The wooden container was familiar to my fingertips; I had handled it every single day for months when I’d worked regularly with David and Neko to hone my powers.
+I slid the hasp from its lock and threw back its lid to reveal the treasured crystals inside.